LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 ## To add a new item to your predefined content library:

-1. Open the Campaigns area.
+1. Open the campaigns area.

 ![](/img/creating-predefined-content-1.png)